RaidenRPG8/Origins-Datapack-Rabbit/README.md

 # Origins-Datapack-Rabbit
 Rabbit Datapack

-NOTE: !!!Only Install the "zombified_origin.zip" by clicking on it.
+NOTE: !!!Only Install the "rabbit_origin.zip" by clicking on it.
 (It will not work if you "Code" download it)!!!

 This Datapack only requires the [Origins Mod](https://www.curseforge.com/minecraft/mc-mods/origins)